Vegan Tamales

 Mexican food can easily be made vegan.
 The simple and wholesome ingredients found in this cuisine offer opportunities to create amazingly delicious and deeply aromatic dishes.
 Fresh and bright produce adds a pop of color and clean notes to finish your dishes.
 Once you try swapping out animal-based ingredients with plant-based ones, you’ll quickly fall in love with the endless possibilities that open up.

 Making these tamales verdes is a bit of a process, but all of the steps are simple.
 When you taste the delicious end result, you’ll see that the extra time and effort is worth it!
-If you’d like, turn making this recipe into an event with friends.
+If you’d like, try making this recipe into an event with friends.
 Gather your ingredients, prep and assemble them together and then enjoy your special feast together!

 Vegan tamales stacked on a serving platter.

-What Are Tamales Verdes?
+What Are Tamales?

 Tamales verdes is traditionally made with shredded meat, sautéed onions and salsa verde or another fresh combination of tomatoes and chilis.
 It is wrapped in a corn flour dough and then folded up into a corn husk and steamed.